-To enable the On Screen display on the downconverted video outputs install this jumper in the position closest to the front of the module.
+To enable the On Screen display on the downconverted video outputs install this jumper in the position closest to the center of the module.

-To disable the On Screen display on the downconverted video outputs install this jumper in the position closest to the center of the module.
+To disable the On Screen display on the downconverted video outputs install this jumper in the position closest to the card edge.